-Container homes are currently becoming an increasingly popular alternative for home builders looking for something different.
-They are cost-effective, easy to build and have huge green lifestyle benefits.
-For many excited architects and builders shipping containers are providing a new alternative form of architecture, where shipping containers can be used as building blocks and large structural segments for houses, offices and even city structures.
+Container homes are now becoming an increasingly popular alternative for home builders looking for something different.
+They are highly affordable, easy to construct and have many eco-friendly benefits.
+For many excited architects and builders shipping containers are providing a new highly flexible form of architecture, where shipping containers can be used as building blocks and major structural segments for houses, offices and even city structures.

-Shipping container homes are constructed with overseas shipping containers.
-They are very cost effective and strong enough to become the framework for a house.
-Building a overseas sea container home is pretty easy.
-The builder places one or several shipping containers onto a standard foundation, cut doors & windows into the sea container walls.
+Container houses are built using shipping containers.
+They are very affordable and strong enough to become the framework for your home.
+Building a overseas sea container home is very easy.
+The builder places one or several overseas sea containers onto a standard foundation, shape windows and doors into the overseas sea container walls.

-Next they insulate the modified container properly to resist cold & heat, decorate it and voila! – your shipping containers have become your very own ultra modern home.
-The modular structure of overseas sea containers means that they can be relatively attached to each other.
-The very nature of this allows architects to design both interesting and unique home designs.
+Then they line with insulation the modified container properly to resist heat and cold, decorate it and voila! – your shipping containers have become your very own ultra modern home.
+The modular structure of sea containers means that they can be relatively attached to one another.
+This allows architects to design both interesting and unique home designs.

 Build Container Home